copilfi/copil/docs/operations/runbook.md

 - Refresh tokens are stored in Redis as whitelisted families.
 Clearing Redis invalidates sessions.
 - Use `POST /api/auth/logout` to blacklist access tokens and rotate refresh tokens.
 - Frontend automatically retries once for 401 responses; persistent failures trigger a UI toast and logout.
+- Automation session keys: the strategy engine requires `AUTOMATION_PRIVATE_KEY`.
+Missing or malformed values will cause strategy execution to fail with `Automation signer not configured` errors.

 ## 7. Deployment Outline
 Production deployment should perform: